foreai-co/cj-action/README.md

 ## Inputs

-- `website`: The web url to test.
+- `url`: URL of the website under test.
-- `test-name`: A name to identify the test.
+- `test-name`: A unique name to identify the test.
-- `instructions`: Instructions for doing the test.
+- `instructions`: The instructions to test in natural language.
 - `cj-token`: Your secret token to access fore ai Critical Journey.

 ## Outputs